-Champs will maintain that low-key, frill-free, dive bar energy that made it a staple on the Main for decades, but in its latest incarnation, owners say they want to make sure “everyone feels welcome.”
-Fobes says that the bar’s inclusive hiring practicing and zero-tolerance customer service policies will reflect that.
+Champs will maintain that low-key, frill-free, dive bar energy that made it a staple on the Main for decades, but in its latest incarnation, owners say they want to ensure “everyone feels welcome.”
+Fobes says that the bar’s inclusive hiring practices and zero-tolerance customer service policies will reflect that.

 A queer woman who’s been covering sports for 15 years, Fobes says she’s always been a fan of watching games in a crowded bar — “everyone going wild and high-fiving when a goal or touchdown is scored.”
 She’s originally from Yellowknife, but spent a chunk of her twenties on the West Coast watching sports “at ‘straight’ sports bars with an army of beer can-crushing lesbians,” she says.
 “It was so much fun, and I always felt safe.”

-That’s the environment she and partners hope to foster with the reboot of Champs, originally opened in the 1980’s, in a building constructed just over 40 years prior.
-Over the years, the four-floor structure has housed a number of restaurants and bars including cocktail lounge and steakhouse Bucharest and Portuguese restaurant and banquet hall Algarve Sol.
+That’s the environment she and her partners hope to foster with the reboot of Champs, originally opened in the 1980s, in a building constructed just over 40 years prior.
+Over the years, the four-floor structure has housed a number of restaurants and bars, including cocktail lounge and steakhouse Bucharest and a Portuguese restaurant and banquet hall called Algarve Sol.
 Today, it’s home to performance venue The Diving Bell Social Club up top and Barbossa and Blue Dog bars on the ground level.
-Fobes says the team is glad to be bringing one more hospitality business back into the fold; Champs is on the second floor.
+Fobes says the team is glad to bring one more hospitality business back into the fold; Champs is on the second floor.

-The space has received a bit of a facelift, including the replacement of electronic gambling machines (VLTs) with arcade games and the creation of 25-person wine bar where Champs’ kitchen used to be.
+The space has received a bit of a facelift, including replacing electronic gambling machines (VLTs) with arcade games and creating a 25-person wine bar where Champs’ kitchen used to be.
 Fobes says the added wine nook will also screen sports games, but can be reserved for private events, with the wine offering put together by Mano Cornuto sommelier Rob Clarke.
 With food no longer being prepped on-site, Champs has tapped nearby restaurant La Main Folle to deliver pizza directly to its tables.

 For all that’s changed at the Plateau mainstay, Fobes says patrons can still count on the basics: sports on screens and cheap beer aplenty.